ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-lowest-price.md

 The input is the [common strategy input format](./strategy-input.md)

 ## Output

+There are three outputs.
+You use only those you need for your purpose.

+### Output 1

+A payload with the value set in config, default `true`, is sent to output 1 whenever the power / switch shall be turned on.

+### Output 2

+A payload with the value set in config, default `false` is sent to output 2 whenever the power / switch shall be turned off.

+### Output 3

 When a valid input is received, and the schedule is recalculated, the resulting schedule, as well as some other information, is sent to output 3.
 You can use this to see the plan and verify that it meets your expectations.
 You can also use it to display the schedule in any way you like.